 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-Mayor Ortiz, was elected by her peers to serve as Mayor at the March 1, 2016 meeting.
+Council Member Ortiz, was elected by her peers to serve as Mayor at the March 1, 2016 meeting.
+She served as Mayor from March 1, 2016 to March 28, 2017.

 Graciela Ortiz was born and raised in Huntington Park as the youngest of four siblings.
 Her father died when she was only six months old, so her mother raised her and her siblings on her own.
 From a young age, Graciela took her education seriously.
 She began her educational career at Miles Avenue Elementary, proceeded to Gage Middle School, and graduated from Huntington Park High School in 1999 with high academic honors.